-©2021 Emerson.
+©2018 Emerson.
 All rights reserved.

-Emerson Terms and Conditions of Sale are available upon request.
 The Emerson logo is a trademark and service mark of Emerson Electric Co.
 Rosemount is a mark of one of the Emerson family of companies.
 All other marks are the property of their respective owners.